 A) The posted "Service Flow Rate" for all of our systems is the flow rate at which we create a 15 psi pressure drop across the entire system.
 This is a generally accepted industry standard.
 It is important to note that the service flow rate of a the VALVE alone and the service flow rate of the SYSTEM are two very different things, with the VALVE being just one component in the measure of the SYSTEM flow rate.
 It is for this reason that all flow rates posted on our site are SYSTEM flow rates.
 You may pass higher flows though these systems, but remember that pressure drop will always increase with increased flow.
 As a general rule, larger softeners sizes will yield higher service flow rates.

 - How long does my order usually take to ship?

 A) We make every effort to ship your order as quickly as possible.
 All systems are built in our warehouse once an order is placed.
-Parts orders are normally shipped within 1-2 business days and complete systems normally ship within 3-4 business days from our location in Illinois, however we do sometimes experience higher lead times depending on order volume.
+Parts orders are normally shipped within 1-2 business days once processed and complete systems normally ship within 1 to 2 weeks from our location in Illinois, however we do sometimes experience higher lead times depending on order volume.
 We usually have all items listed on our site in stock but, depending on current sales and availability, the order may take a little longer to ship.

-If your order is time-sensitive, please give us that information in the "Time Sensitive?" box located at the bottom of the checkout page located just above the "Place Order" button and we will be happy to expedite your order for the fastest possible production and shipping time.
+If your order is time-sensitive, please give us that information by calling us and we will be happy to expedite your order for the fastest possible production and shipping time.
 If you forget to identify your needs during checkout, then contact us by email at email@example.com, or by calling us at 888-426-5001.